Steve Nallon: Career

 As an established impersonator and impressionist Nallon has worked on various TV shows.
 In 2003 he was interviewed for the BBC One history of the comic impressionist Who Did You Do? presented by Ricky Gervais.
 Nallon featured on the BBC's tribute to the art and craft of the impressionist, Night of a Thousand Faces (2001), and he guest starred on Alistair McGowan's Big Impression series (2001) and The Impressionable Jon Culshaw series (2004).
-During the 1980s Steve worked with Rory Bremner on several series including Now Something Else and The Rory Bremner Show.
-1985 he also appeared with Mike Yarwood on his final TV series for ITV.
+During the 1980s, Steve worked with Rory Bremner on several series including Now Something Else and The Rory Bremner Show.
+In 1985, he also appeared with Mike Yarwood on his final TV series for ITV.
 More recently Nallon voiced David Cameron on Harry Hill's TV Burp.
 Other voice artist credits include the video game Overlord and the mobile app Headcaster (2016) as David Cameron and Jeremy Corbyn.

 Nallon continues to perform in the guise of Margaret Thatcher.
 In 2011, he provided the voice of Thatcher for the film In Search of La Che, and in 2015 was cast as Thatcher in Jonathan Maitland's play Dead Sheep.
 Nallon has provided the voice of Margaret Thatcher since 2011 in the BBC Radio Four series UK Confidential which examines Government Cabinet papers released under the 30-year rule.
 During Margaret Thatcher's term in office Nallon appeared as Thatcher in The New Statesman with Rik Mayall.
-In 2016 voiced Thatcher for the national tour of the theatre dance show Coal created by Gary Clarke which included a section on the miners' strike of 1985.
+In 2016, voiced Thatcher for the national tour of the theatre dance show Coal created by Gary Clarke which included a section on the miners' strike of 1985.

 Nallon has also worked as a writer.
 In 1989, Nallon co-wrote I, Margaret with Tom Holt, a spoof autobiography of Baroness Thatcher, published by Macmillan.
 In 1999, Nallon co-wrote The Ghost of Number Ten and The Nallon Tapes for BBC Radio Four.
 He performed all the voices in The Nallon Tapes, and in The Ghost of Number Ten he played the multi-voiced computer.
 Nallon has made contributions to New Statesman and the magazine Musical Stages.